DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 --------------------------------------------------

 ## Constructor: `public DieFledermausStream(System.IO.Stream stream, DieFledermaus.MausCompressionFormat compressionFormat)`
-Creates a new instance in write-mode, with the specified compression and encryption formats.
+Creates a new instance in write-mode, with the specified compression format and no encryption.
 * `stream`: The stream containing compressed data.
 * `compressionFormat`: Indicates the format of the stream.